ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 Pros of this setup are as follows:

-1. New files will be immediately available in Plex and has faster loading times due to it being available locally
+1. New files will be immediately available in Plex and has faster loading times due to it being available locally.
 2. Uploads is lesser prone to errors than moving files directly via rclone mount.
 3. It's essentially a "set it up and forget" setup